 A recent retrofit in Montpelier, Vermont is notable, partly because the house was a prime candidate for improving efficiency, and partly because of what the retrofit achieved.

 Deep energy renovations by Montpelier Construction have taken this Montpelier, to a net-positive status.
-They make more energy than […]
+They make more energy […]

 Exterior vapor open membrane with vertical strapping to create a rain screen.